 But George has a murderous temper and when he loses control the two brothers are hurled into entirely new lives in which they must both seek absolution.

-Homes, whose first name is Amy, writes most of her novels from a male perspective.
-They are often laced with violence and sex and mixed with black humour.
+Homes, whose first name is Amy, often laces her novels with violence, sex and black humor.

 The British bookseller Foyles said "May We Be Forgiven" was a "crowning achievement" for Homes that put her among contemporary American greats such as Pulitzer prize-winner Cormac McCarthy and "Independence Day" author Richard Ford.

-"It's a powerful exploration of where the American dream went wrong, laced with sharp observation, pathos and dark humour," Foyles said in a statement.
+"It's a powerful exploration of where the American dream went wrong, laced with sharp observation, pathos and dark humor," Foyles said in a statement.

-British bookmakers William Hill had made Mantel odds-on favourite to win the prize with her 11th novel, her third appearance on the Women's Prize shortlist.
+British bookmakers William Hill had made Mantel odds-on favorite to win the prize with her 11th novel, her third appearance on the Women's Prize shortlist.
 Homes and Zadie Smith's "NW" were joint second.